dumgum84/sec-bot/README.md

 Re-run monthly with the default `--days 45`.
 The 45-day window catches any filing from the past month plus a 15-day safety margin for SEC indexing delays.
 Caching means each monthly run only does work on filings that are actually new.
+The chokepoints corpus grows automatically with each run.

 ## Iteration is cheap

-Once you've done one full run, three things are essentially free to iterate
+Once you've done one full run, these things are essentially free to iterate
 on:

 - **Tier rules.** Edit `utils/rank.py`.
 Re-running re-ranks instantly.